-From man's side of the journey, moving near to God began at the gate of the court with the Altar of Sacrifice displayed at the far right in the diagram above marked by the arrow.
+From man's side of the journey, moving near to God began at the court's gate with the Sacrificial altar.
+(See the arrow on the right in the diagram above.)

-The priest on behalf of the people progressively moved toward the Holy Place and finally into the Holy of Holies where the presence of God was said to dwell between the two cherubim.
-It was only the High Priest that was allowed to be in this most sacred space and it was only once a year that He was allowed to do so.
+The priest, on behalf of the people, progressively moved toward the Holy Place.
+Next, he moved to the Holy of Holies, where the presence of God was said to dwell between the two cherubim.
+It was only the High Priest that was allowed to be in this most sacred space, and it was only once a year that He was allowed to do so.

 The Order of Presentation

-J. Vernon McGee in his "Thru the Bible" commentary sheds some light on the reason for this.
+In his "Thru the Bible" commentary, J. Vernon McGee sheds some light on the reason for this.

 "Notice that the first article of furniture is the Ark.
 We are approaching it from God's viewpoint, from the inside looking out.
 The Ark was in the Holy of Holies where God's presence dwelt.
 If we were approaching it from man's viewpoint we would come first to the gate of the Tabernacle, then the Brazen altar, then the Laver."

-It is always best to begin with God's viewpoint, and that is how this part of the study will continue.
-Later, in summarization, we will take a look at how the priesthood moved through this structure beginning at the gate.
+It is always best, to begin with, God's viewpoint, and that is how this part of the study will continue.
+Later, in summarization, we will look at how the priesthood moved through this structure, beginning at the gate.

-It is critical that we understand that it all begins with God.
-Initiation of a relationship with God begins with Him and He is at the center and purpose of it all.
+We must understand that it all begins with God.
+The initiation of a relationship with God begins with Him.
+He is at the center and purpose of it all.

-The very first temple structure of creation begins very much the same, in following this pattern, as was studied in Part two of this series.
+The very first temple structure of creation begins very much the same in following this pattern.

 — Genesis 1:1